Menditect/documentation/docs/Tools/mta-plugin.md

 ### Plugin version vs Mendix version

-Download the MTA plugin module from Mendix Marketplace.
+Download the MTA Plugin module from the Mendix Marketplace.

 Make sure to check your app's Mendix version before importing the module.